gptscript-ai/gptscript/docs/docs/02-examples/01-cli.md

 Context: shared-context
 Chat: true

 Help the user acomplish their tasks using the tools you have.
 When the user starts this chat, just say hello and ask what you can help with.
-You donlt need to start off by guiding them.
+You don't need to start off by guiding them.
 ```

 By being at the top of the file, this tool will serve as the script's entrypoint.
 Here are the parts of this tool that are worth additional explanation: